errai34/Starlight/README.md

 Python 3.5, cython, numpy, scipy, pytest, sfdmap, astropy, coveralls, matplotlib </br>

-If you run the notebooks, you will need the SFD dust maps, as packaged in [sfdmap](https://github.com/kbarbary/sfdmap), available at [sfddata](https://github.com/kbarbary/sfddata).
+If you run the notebooks, you will need the 3D dust maps, as packaged in [dustmaps](http://dustmaps.readthedocs.io/en/latest/index.html).

 ## Authors